Procedures of Grant Proposals

 - Methods: Brief description of study areas, species, techniques, data collection and analysis

-- Timetable of proposed research: In general, research and reports should be completed within 2 years
+- Timetable: In general, research and reports should be completed within 2 years

 - Budget: Personnel, equipment, and supply costs